fossunited/the-joy-of-programming/the-joy-of-programming/transforming-jp/translate-jp.md

 The translate transformation moves the given shape by specified amount in x and y directions.

+The following example, moves a circle at the center towards right by 100 pixels.

 ```{.python .joy .example}
 shape = circle(r=50) | translate(x=100, y=0)
 show(shape)
 ```

 The transformations are applied using the `|` operator.
-Just like the `+` and `/` operators perform addition, division etc., the `|` operator when used between a shape and transformation, applies the transformation to the shape.
+Just like the `+` and `*` operators perform addition, multiplication etc., the `|` operator when used between a shape and a transformation, applies the transformation to the shape.

 The `translate` function create a transformation to move the given shape by the specified `x` and `y` values.

-The same program could be written as the following:
+The same program could also be written as the following:

 ```{.python .joy .example}
 c = circle(r=50)